sysprog21/rv32emu/README.md

 ## RISCOF

-[RISCOF](https://github.com/riscv-software-src/riscof) - RISC-V Compatibility Framework is a pyton based framework which enables testing of RISC-V target against a golden reference model.
+[RISCOF](https://github.com/riscv-software-src/riscof) - RISC-V Compatibility Framework is a python based framework which enables testing of RISC-V target against a golden reference model.

 The RISC-V Architectural Tests, also known as [riscv-arch-test](https://github.com/riscv-non-isa/riscv-arch-test), provides the fundamental set of tests that can be used to confirm that the behavior